clyde1206/pchain-guide/pchaindoc/source/introduction/staking.rst

 1) balance: total unlocked amount in current Epoch.
 2) delegateBalance:  total amount you delegate to other address(es).
 3) depositBalance:   the staked amount by yourself for Validator bidding.
-4) depositProxiedBalance:  the delegated amount that you staked for Validator bidding.
+4) depositProxiedBalance:  the delegated amount that you received and staked for Validator bidding.
 5) pendingRefundBalance: total pending refund amount which will be return to delegators at the end of Current Epoch.
-6) proxiedBalance:  total delegated amount from other address(es).
+6) proxiedBalance:  total delegated amount you received from other address(es).
 7) rewardBalance:  total pending reward amount, it will be unlocked 1/12 at the end of each Epoch.

 For more detail, please check :ref:`What is FullBalance<What is FullBalance>`.